-In 1965, the Bellevue Fire Department began as a small-town department serving our neighborhoods and business community, responding to 253 calls that year.
 Today Bellevue is the fifth largest city in Washington and one of its fastest growing.
-The fire department has grown to meet the expanding needs of our community.
-In 2018, the department responded to over 20,000 incidents, 78 percent of them medical in nature.
+The fire department has grown to meet the expanding needs of our community; it responds to approximately 20,000 incidents each year, 75% of them medical in nature.

 The department is committed to a high standard of excellence, positively impacting the health and safety of our community, and is proud to maintain one of the highest cardiac arrest survival rates in world.